 Compare today's top mortgage rates

-Another factor that will impact your ability to qualify for a mortgage this year is rising interest rates.
+Another factor that will impact your ability to qualify for a mortgage this year is rising interest rates due to a recent Bank of Canada interest rate hike.
 The Bank of Canada announced last week that it was increasing its benchmark rate to 1.25%.
 That move sparked upticks in bank prime rates and, as a result, variable mortgage rates.

-Fixed rates, meanwhile, felt upward pressure just prior to the announcement and even more so after; the lowest fixed rate available in Ontario jumped from 2.79% to 2.99% as bond yields increased following the Bank of Canada’s rate announcement.
+Fixed rates, meanwhile, felt upward pressure just prior to the announcement and even more so after; the lowest fixed rate available in Ontario jumped from 2.79% to 2.99% as bond yields increased following the Bank of Canada interest rate announcement.